Iridescent: A Framework Enabling Online System Implementation Specialization: Related Work

+\fakepara{Runtime code selection.} In this optimization technique, developers pre-generate multiple different versions of the code at compile-time and then use measured runtime statistics and offline-trained models to switch between the versions~\cite{kambadur2016nrg,srinivas2015reactive,sriraman2018mutune,costa2018collectionswitch}.
+These techniques are limited as they must anticipate and generate all possible versions a priori.
+Consequently, in contrast to \sys, these techniques can not fully leverage runtime information for specialization.

+\fakepara{Config optimizations.} Runtime auto-tuning techniques such as OtterTune~\cite{van2017automatic} often perform tuning through trial sessions to find optimal values for different configuration knobs.
+Some AutoTuning techniques such as OPPerTune~\cite{somashekar2024oppertune} and SoftSKU~\cite{sriraman2019softsku} apply the AutoTuning paradigm of measurement-driven search at runtime without any trials.
+However, these techniques are critically limited to environmental parameters and knobs as they work transparently with respect to the deployed application.
+These techniques are currently not applicable to code optimizations or specializations. \sys enables the auto-tuning paradigm of measurement-driven search at runtime to find the best combination of code specializations for the system.

-\fakepara{Runtime Specializations.} Runtime Specialization techniques~\cite{consel1996general,consel2005uniform,grant1999evaluation,dean1995selective} produce more efficient versions of the code by exploiting values and invariants that only exist at runtime.
-Today, these specializations manifest as optimizations either through binary rewriting~\cite{ali2017dynamic} or as optimizations in JIT compilers for interpreted languages in the form of Type Specialization~\cite{chevalier2010optimizing,ottoni2018hhvm,chevalier2015interprocedural} for specializing the types of data for dynamically typed languages, or as Value Specialization for interpreted languages~\cite{de2014just,lima2020guided} where the parameter values of hot functions are converted into constants.
-These specializations may be optionally applied depending on the computation context~\cite{jain2016phase,poesia2020dynamic,fluckiger2020contextual}. generic optimization and typically done automatically and transparently by the runtime based on internal cost models which may not be appropriate for specific application contexts.
-Moreover, these specializations are limited in scope and usually do not take the system's end-to-end performance into consideration when applying these specializations.
+\fakepara{Code specializations.} Runtime code specialization techniques~\cite{consel1996general,consel2005uniform,grant1999evaluation,dean1995selective,arnold2000adaptive,prokopec2019optimization} produce more efficient versions of the code by exploiting values and invariants that only exist at runtime.
+Today, these specializations manifest in three ways: (i) binary rewriting techniques~\cite{ali2017dynamic}; (ii) Transparent Dynamic Optimization (TDO) techniques such as Dynamo~\cite{bala2000dynamo}, The Transmeta Code Morphing Software~\cite{dehnert2003transmeta}, DynamoRIO~\cite{bruening2003infrastructure}.
+These optimize code at runtime without requiring any modifications by capturing and optimizing traces (sequences of instructions) that are commonly executed; (iii) optimizations in JIT compilers for interpreted languages in the form of Type Specialization~\cite{chevalier2010optimizing,ottoni2018hhvm,chevalier2015interprocedural} for specializing the types of data for dynamically typed languages or as Value Specialization for interpreted languages~\cite{de2014just,lima2020guided} where the parameter values of hot functions are converted into constants.
+These specializations may be optionally applied depending on the computation context~\cite{jain2016phase,poesia2020dynamic,fluckiger2020contextual,mitra2017phase}.
+In contrast to \sys, they are generic and typically done automatically by the runtime based on internal cost models which may not be appropriate for specific application contexts.
+Moreover, these specializations are limited in scope and do not take the system's end-to-end performance into consideration and do not leverage domain- and situation-specific optimizations.